Features of Enhanced Interior Gateway Routing Protocol (EIGRP)

 (b) Topology table: It contains all the routes available to a network (both feasible successor and successor).

 (c) Routing table: It contains all the routes which are being used to make current routing decisions.
-The routes in this table are considered as successor (best path) route.
+The routes in this table are considered as successor (best path) routes.

-- Traffic control – Suppose if one of the interface of the router is connected to ISP then we don’t want that interface to be part of EIGRP process.
-For this scenario, EIGRP provides a feature in which we can flag the interface as passive i.e not to take part in EIGRP process.
+- Traffic control – Suppose if one of the interfaces of the router is connected to ISP then we don’t want that interface to be part of the EIGRP process.
+For this scenario, EIGRP provides a feature in which we can flag the interface as passive i.e not to take part in the EIGRP process.

 - Support Variable Length Subnet Mask (VLSM).